adblockplus/adblockplus/README.md

 `npm run test:end-to-end -- -p EXTENSION_PATH` in order to execute tests in the latest stable Chrome browser, where `EXTENSION_PATH` is path to the extension root folder.
 The `./test/end-to-end/config.js` file contains paths and descriptions of each executable test.
-In order to build the extension for testing purposes please refer to the
-[building Adblock Plus][abp-webext-readme-build] documentation.

 ### Linting